 Jasmine Grandiflorum Oil Benefits

-In her book Encyclopaedia of aromatherapy, Chrissie Wildwood lists Jasmine oil properties as:
+In her book Encyclopaedia of Aromatherapy, Chrissie Wildwood lists Jasmine essential oil properties as:

 Analgesic, antidepressant, anti-inflammatory, antiseptic, antispasmodic, cicatrisant (forming scar tissue), expectorant, parturient (pertains to a woman about to give birth), sedative, and a uterine tonic.

 Historical Successes of Using Jasmine Grandiflorum Have Included:

 - Hot dry skin

 - Uterine tonic so any gynecological problems pertaining to the womb

 - Strengthens contractions in childbirth (do not use until labor is confirmed by the midwife)